 Dedicated foreign exchange (FX or forex) companies are increasingly offering an advanced range of transfer and exchange services to compete with traditional methods of international money transfers.
 Some benefits offered by FX brokers include free transfers, online money transfers, better exchange rates, 24-hour support, and access to online tools such as foreign exchange alerts and the ability to set your own desired exchange rate.
 If you’re planning to send large sums of money abroad, using a forex broker can be a convenient option.

 You must first deposit the funds you want transferred into the FX broker’s account.
-In general, this is usually done online, although other options exist such as direct payment from your bank.
+In general, this usually happens online, although other options exist such as direct payment from your bank.
 After this, they exchange your money and send it abroad.
 Although your FX broker might offer a free transfer, your own bank may charge a fee to transfer the money into the broker’s account.
 However, this will typically be the cost of a local bank transfer (or free) if you use a broker who has a bank account in the same country, or if it is a euro transfer within the EU and qualifies under the SEPA agreement.

 Benefits of using foreign exchange providers